Southern Soul Food Christmas Side Dishes

 Instructions

-• Peel and cut the sweet potatoes into thick round wedges.
+• Wash, peel, and cut the sweet potatoes into thick approx ½” round wedges.
+(You could also cut them lengthwise.)

-• Then set them aside to soak in a bowl of cool water to prevent browning while preparing the candied yams syrup.
+• Then, set them aside to soak in a bowl of cool water to prevent browning while preparing the candied yam syrup.

 • Melt the butter in a medium-sized bowl in the microwave.